tnyeanderson/heart-sms-backend/docs/getting-started.md

 In general, all four containers will run on the same server.

-The API (`heart-sms-backend`) is used by clients (phones, web clients, etc) to query the database.
+The API container (`heart-sms-backend`) is used by clients (phones, web clients, etc) to query the database.
 Each time certain database operations are made, the API also publishes a relevant message to the MQTT server, which delivers the message to all subscribed clients (phones, web clients, etc).
 For more information on the structure and content of MQTT messages in Heart, see `docs/mqtt.md`.

 The web client also makes calls to the API, but since browsers can't use MQTT directly, a websocket endpoint is included in `heart-sms-mqtt` for web clients to connect to.